Error:

 Cause

-When the aggregate interface is enabled with LACP, LACP PDU (protocol data unit) messages are exchanged with a peer to dynamically negotiate LACP parameters and establish and maintain the AE interface status.
-LACPDU messages are sent out of every physical interface member of any given AE group.
+When an aggregate interface is enabled with LACP, LACP PDU (protocol data unit) messages are exchanged with the peer device to dynamically negotiate LACP parameters and establish or maintain the AE interface status.
+LACPDU messages are sent from every physical interface member of a given AE group.

-LACP feature has 3 main state machines: Selection, MUX, and RX machine.
+The LACP feature has three main state machines: Selection, MUX, and RX.

-The RX machine examines data in the received LACPDUs and updates the peer’s state.
-If no LACPDU messages have been received by the peer device during the past 3 intervals the RX state machine for the given interface goes from CURRENT (operational) to EXPIRED (non-operational) status.
-This activity appears in the System log as an interface taken out of the AE group.
+The RX state machine processes data from received LACPDUs and updates the peer’s state.
+If no LACPDU messages are received by the peer device for three consecutive intervals, the RX state machine for that interface transitions from CURRENT (operational) to EXPIRED (non-operational) status.
+This event is logged in the System log as the interface taken out of the AE group.

 Resolution